Jia-Wei-Liao/CUB_200_2011_Dataset_Classification/README.md

 - If you want to do the k-fold cross validation, please set `params.K_fold == True`.

-## Inferece
+## Evaluation (reproducing submission)
 There are two step that you need to notice.

 **Step 1.**
-Download the pretrain model on the https://drive.google.com/drive/folders/10Lt3mBJ0sucQNb-WwA1Llq-XLHWpjfVn?usp=sharing.
+Download the all pretrain model on the https://drive.google.com/drive/folders/10Lt3mBJ0sucQNb-WwA1Llq-XLHWpjfVn?usp=sharing.
 Then put the folder on the correct place.